 Too many times, the reason behind employee turnover is a failure to communicate.
 There is no easy way to say this.
 If you do not communicate well with your employees, you can’t retain them over the long haul.

 Finally, the most important factor to consider in employee retention is flexibility.
-More and more employees prefer the flexibility to work remotely every now and then.
-With tools like Blizz Collaboration, it is actually quite easy for teams to work remotely.
-T
+More and more employees prefer the flexibility to work remotely now and then.
+With tools like Blizz Collaboration, it is quite easy for teams to work remotely.

-he newer generation of managers also places a lot of emphasis on remote working.
+The newer generation of managers also places a lot of emphasis on remote working.
 They have no problems allowing their teams some degree of flexibility.
-Flexibility goes a long way to forging a positive employer-employee relationship.
+Flexibility goes a long way toward forging a positive employer-employee relationship.
 This, in turn, leads to lower employee turnover.